bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 `state.Reader()` and not `state`: the reader is pinned to the parent root, and `Classify` must give the validator's replay the same answer it gave here.
 The parent root is the only state both sides share.

-A block whose `header.GasUsed + lane.Budget.IdleLane()` exceeds `GasLimit` is invalid — the block rule, term for term. `FinalizeAndAssembleBidBlock` will not say so; `WriteCommitment` in step 3b will, and so will the validator at admission, since the committed values alone decide it.
+A block whose `header.GasUsed + lane.Budget.IdleLane()` exceeds `GasLimit` is invalid — the block rule, term for term. `FinalizeAndAssembleBidBlock` will not say so; `WriteCommitmentAndVerify` in step 3b will, and so will the validator at admission, since the committed values alone decide it.

 ## 3. Finalize (generate unsigned system tx)